The Foreigners' Section

-Contact info for the section
+Contact the Section

-Open meeting: Every 4th Tuesday of the month, 19:30.
+Open meeting: Every 4th Tuesday of the month, 7:30pm.

 Location: FAU office, Grüntaler Str.
 24.

-Corona-update: currently our meetings are held in person.
+Corona-update: Currently, our meetings are held in person.

 The section aims to provide an effective organizational platform for foreigners living in the German capital, as well as support and solidarity in labour rights and workplace struggles involving foreign residents plus essential advice on work and social rights legislation in Germany for non-German speakers.